 If you ask yourself this question, “Am I on track?” and it’s November and you’ve got a month left in the year, it’s hard to really ramp up and make the extra money.
 But if you’re tracking every single month and at the mid-year you can say, “Okay, how am I doing?”
 You have another six months to really get creative and strategize, so I recommend that you do that.

 Track the number of sales that you get.
-For the Client Attraction Home Study System, I track how many we sell per week because I have a specific goal to meet.
+For the The Leveraged Business Home Study System, I track how many we sell per week because I have a specific goal to meet.
 It’s a goal that we came up with based on the past and what it would take to stretch that just a little bit.
 Look at how we are doing with that goal, daily, weekly, and monthly.

 You can track sales conversions.
 If you’re speaking in front of a room of people, are you closing 20% of the room?
 Are you closing 20% of the people who are eligible to buy?
 Are you at 50%?
 70%?